jatu-studiobox/minesweeper/README.md

 # 🚩 Minesweeper Web Game 💣
-This is my practice for build a simplified game of web page game Minesweeper using vanilla JavaScript.
+This is my practice by building a simplified game of web page game Minesweeper using vanilla JavaScript.

 I follow the teaching of Ania Kubow.
 [See references](#references)